 Our research focuses on the conditioning process that has led humans to find innovative ways to avoid tension using denial and dissociation to minimise and numb the intensity of emotions and sensations in order to survive the harshness of life.
 This conditioning has affected human performance at all levels of society, and we offer Emotional Strength as way of re-connecting to the human spirit which guides purpose and meaning.
 The Sharon Faye Foundation conducts research at six levels of societal infrastructure – identity, family, education, business, law and politics.
 We are interested in understanding the process of what has been demonstrated over 20 years that building Emotional Strength assists people to come out of denial and dissociation to engage in life again.

 Our research draws upon and integrates perspectives from disciplines including psychology, neurology, biology, physiology, sociology, anthropology and ecology.
 Our multidisciplinary approach is stimulated by systems theory considering the whole human being and the interaction with multiple environments.
 We collaborate with international scholars in the endeavour to better understand the human experience.

-After years of being overlooked in favour of cognition, the study of emotions has emerged as a central topic in neuroscience and psychology.
+After years of being overlooked in favour of cognition, the study of emotions has emerged as a central topic in neuroscience, psychology and business.
 Emotions underscore attention, perception, memory, decision-making.
 They create and cement beliefs, which drive our behaviour.
 Emotional suppression and avoidance is linked with reduced well-being, reduced quality of relationships, and poor health.

 The emerging new paradigm in neuroscience is based on what is known as “Hebb’s law”, popularised by the phrase “neurons that fire together, wire together” and, conversely, “neurons that fire apart, wire apart”.
 The discovery of the ability of neurons to adjust and regenerate – neural plasticity – is one of the most fascinating and important discoveries to come out of this period.
 This concept tells us that the brain can change – that it can heal itself.
 Complementary recent research demonstrates that the human brain is not an isolated entity but exists in relation to its environment.
 Our brains are connected through a powerful system of “mirror” neurons.